Evaluating the Accelerated Reader Scheme

 RAND Europe was commissioned to carry out an evaluation of the Accelerated Reader Scheme.
-The evaluation will seek to answer two questions in particular:
+The evaluation sought to answer two questions in particular:

 - Does the scheme have a positive effect on the reading comprehension of pupils that are randomly assigned to the intervention?

-- Does the scheme have a positive effect on the reading comprehension of assigned pupils who are eligible for free school meals?
+- Does the scheme have a positive effect on the reading comprehension of assigned pupils who are eligible for free school meals (FSM)?

-The project team is conducting a wait-list cluster-randomised controlled trial in around 200 English schools, with schools being assigned to either treatment (AR) or control (business as usual).
+The project team conducted a wait-list cluster-randomised controlled trial in 181 English primary schools, with schools being assigned to either treatment (AR) or control (business as usual).
 The wait-list element relates to schools being randomised to receive AR for the first time in the 2016/17 school year, or the 2017/18 school year.
-The primary outcome measure will be Key Stage 2 grade score for Reading.
+The primary outcome measured was the Key Stage 2 grade score for Reading.

-An in-depth implementation and process evaluation is taking place with observations of the online training programme for staff in the intervention schools, online staff surveys, workshops with staff in a select number of schools and analysis of administrative implementation data from Renaissance Learning.
-The trial protocol and other details can be found on the Education Endowment Foundation project page.Read the project's privacy statement (PDF)
+The implementation and process evaluation involved observations of the online training programme for staff in the intervention schools, online staff surveys, workshops with staff in a select number of schools and analysis of administrative implementation data from Renaissance Learning.